Hi there! Glad you are here! This blog post is about how my business started and all the honest details.

 You have to keep going even though it hurts, even though your scared and you have lost faith in yourself.
 Keep going anyway.
 I love what Christy Wright said during her conference, Business boutique, “Fear is normal, failure is good, fear is a choice.
 You cannot succeed if you never failed.”

-Here are some pointers I learned in those 2 years:
+Here are some pointers I learned in these last couple years:

 - You need to start somewhere.

 - Fear is normal.

 - Don’t give up.

 That’s my story.
 This is what led to my business today.
 There are easy days, and there are hard days.
 Managing a business at home is not easy but it's enjoyable because we have freedom.
 We are own boss.
 We love our jobs aka paper flower making.
 If you are a mom, you can be with your children!
 But, it is not easy because we have failures and disappointments along the way.
 Whether it's an angry client, overload in work, personal and family hardships, a struggle learning something new, new challenges and trials arise etc. But, you know what?
 It’s okay.